 A waste oil storage container (maximum 2,500 gallons); and

 Miscellaneous equipment and materials including portable waste receptacles, and other facilities.

-In order for the BLM to process the Mining and Reclamation Plan of Operations, the BLM will need to complete an environmental assessment (EA).
+In order for the BLM to process the Mining and Reclamation Plan of Operations, at a minimum, the BLM will need to complete an environmental assessment (EA).